The chemodynamical memory of a major merger in a NIHAO-UHD Milky Way analogue -- I. A golden thread through time and space: Additional Information

 \section{Additional Information}

 \begin{enumerate}[leftmargin=2em,labelwidth=0em] \item We provide both the initial selection and resulting average spatial and age ranges of the major accreted structure in Tab.~\ref{tab:birth_position_tabular}. \item Fig.~\ref{fig:fraction_accreted_in_situ_lz_total} shows the same distribution of stars in bins of $L_Z$ vs. $E$ and $L_Z$ vs. $\sqrt{J_R}$ as Fig.~\ref{fig:fraction_accreted_in_situ_lz}.
 In this version, we include ongoing accretion in addition to past accretion and in-situ formation when calculating the fractional contribution for each bin. \item Fig.~\ref{fig:xz_distribution_ezones} shows the spatial distribution of accreted stars as Fig.~\ref{fig:xy_distribution_ezones}, but for the $X-Z$ direction. \item Fig.\ref{fig:additional_xfe_feh_zones} includes the chemical distribution of accreted stars beyond the ones already shown in Fig.~\ref{fig:xfe_feh_zones}.
 They include the alpha-process elements O, Ne, Si, and S (behaving like the alpha-process element Mg), the odd-Z elements Na, Cl, and Cu (behaving like the odd-Z element Al), the iron-peak element Mn (behaving like the iron-peak element Ni), the neutron-capture elements Y, Ce, and Eu (behaving like the neutron-capture element Ba).
 For completeness, we also include C, N, Ti, and Zn.
-We neglect He, because it is modelled as a linear function of [Fe/H]. \end{enumerate}
+We omit He, as it scales linearly with [Fe/H].
+We note that \citet[][see their Fig.~15]{Khoperskov2023c} found significantly different trends of sub-Solar [C/Fe] and and sub-Solar [N/Fe] increasing towards Solar values at Solar [Fe/H]. \end{enumerate}